anitachengalva/text-editor/README.md

 ## Description

-This project is a single-page Progressive Web Application.
-A pre-existing text editor application has been modified to function offline, using the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), [idb npm](https://www.npmjs.com/package/idb) wrapper for [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and a service worker using [Workbox](https://developer.chrome.com/docs/workbox/) to store data.
+This project is a text editing Progressive Web Application (PWA) modified to store and retrieve data, as well as offline capabilities.
+This has been achieved by using the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), [idb npm](https://www.npmjs.com/package/idb) wrapper for the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), [Webpack](https://webpack.js.org/) as a module bundler, and a service worker using [Workbox](https://developer.chrome.com/docs/workbox/).

 ## Deployed Link